A US biotechnology companyGilead Sciences has formalized an agreement with China to conduct clinical trials on Remdesivir.

 The researchers hope to understand whether Gilead's experimental drug Remdesivir and other antivirals can work as treatments.

-Unlike other antivirals currently under investigation, Gilead's investigational drug is not approved for use in humans.
-Neither by the American health authorities nor by the international ones.
+Unlike other antivirals currently under investigation, Gilead's experimental drug is not approved for use in humans.
+Neither by American nor international health authorities.

 Sometimes unapproved drugs are used or tested in emergency situations.
 Those where health authorities believe the drug can help patients who don't have other treatments.